Hyundai Ioniq 9: Philippines

+Singapore

+The Ioniq 9 was launched in Singapore on 10 December 2025, with three variants: Standard 7-Seater, Calligraphy 7-Seater and Calligraphy 6-Seater.

 Australia

 The Ioniq 9 was launched in Australia on 15 July 2025, in the sole Calligraphy AWD variant.
 In Australia, the Ioniq 9 is available with options such as the 6-seater configuration (includes the second-row Premium Relaxation seats) and digital side mirror cameras.
 At the time of its introduction, the Ioniq 9 was the most expensive Hyundai vehicle on sale in Australia.

 North America

 The Ioniq 9 was released in the North American market in May 2025.
 For North America, it is available with either RWD, AWD and AWD Performance powertrains.

 United States

-Six trim levels are available in the US: S, SE, SEL, Limited, Calligraphy and Calligraphy Design..
+Six trim levels are available in the US: S, SE, SEL, Limited, Calligraphy and Calligraphy Design.
 The vehicle is manufactured at the Hyundai Motor Group Metaplant America.